Gamification in Education: Benefits, Risks, Examples

 Challenging skills and knowledge

 People get tired of simple monotonous tasks.
 Challenging learners to do a difficult but achievable task.
 It will keep their motivation in learning on a high level.
 Educational technology tools make the challenging system simple.
 Each level is a small challenge to take.
 Games and simulations challenge users to solve problems and make decisions.
-They stimulate learner intellect.
-At the same time, such apps allow for making mistakes without actually hurting anyone or anything.
+They stimulate an intellect of a learner.
+At the same time, these apps allow for mistakes without consequences.

 Letting students set their own pace

 Each student has a different background knowledge.
 They memorize new material at a different pace.
 Making a group of students study in the same way is ineffective.
 Some of them will feel bored, while others will fall behind.
 As a result, frontrunners will lose motivation to keep on learning.
 Weaker students will feel pressured.
-And high learning pressure, in turn, translates into lowered academic performance.
-With gamification and simulation, you let each student learn at their own pace.
+And being under constant pressure, in turn, translates into lowered academic performance.
+Is gamification effective in teaching?
+Yes, with gamification and simulation, you let each student learn at their own pace.

 Saving time, costs, and effort

-Developing a gamified learning app or simulation for one learner is not cost-efficient at all.
-Yet, developing it for a school or an organization is an investment that will pay off soon.
+Developing a gamification education app or simulation for one learner is not cost-efficient at all.
+Yet, creating it for a school or an organization is an investment that will pay off soon.
 By buying a ready-made solution for school/corporate training or developing a custom one, you automate or at least augment an entire learning course.
-It means you save on time, costs, and effort when preparing and conducting the course.
+You save on time, costs, and effort when preparing and conducting the course.

 And now, it’s high time to check the risks of gamification in learning and education.